hbontempo-br/registration-validator-api/README.md

 ## API Install Guide

-*This project is meant to run using **python 3.7** in an Unix-like system , other versions and SOs may not work.*
+*This project is meant to run using **python 3.7** in an Unix-like system , other versions and OSs may not work.*

 All dependencies are listed on requirements.txt file.
 Its strongly recommended to run service in a virtual environment.